e continue our jaunt through the Stars and their Earthly inspirations by considering the next sign, Sagittarius.

 Standing in the center of the crossroads, you are facing North, with the East to your right and the West to your left.
 Turn around to focus your attention behind you, to the South.
 You see that this path leads into a beautiful, warm, painted desert.
 You can feel the sun on your face and know that this is the womb of the element of Fire.
 Although it may feel wild and untamed, you are drawn to the heat and begin walking down this path into the unknown desert.

 The sights, sounds, and smells are tangible to you now.
-Breath in the aromas, feel the air of the place on your skin.
+Breathe in the aromas, feel the air of the place on your skin.
 Listen to the sounds of life here.
 Look carefully around you and observe closely your immediate surroundings.
 Introduce yourself to this place.
 Convey that you are here as a caretaker and a protector.
 Spend some time here, walk around, explore what’s right around you, and get to know what’s here.

 Find a spot that looks inviting to you and sit down.
-As you sit, notice how relaxed and at ease you feel in this setting; notice how comfortable it is to be in this spot, right now; notice how much you care about this space and all its inhabitants.
+As you sit, notice how relaxed and at ease, you feel in this setting; notice how comfortable it is to be in this spot, right now; notice how much you care about this space and all its inhabitants.
 Breathe deeply.
 Listen.

 You hear something moving nearby and look slowly toward the sound.
 A noble, glorious Horse emerges before you.
 Greet the animal and sit very still.
 Focus on the calm rhythmic beating of your heart and take slow breaths.
 Allow Horse to circle you, smell you, sense you.
-After a time, and in a slow gentle motion, reach out to put your hand on Horse’s body and it moves closer to you in agreement.
+After a time, and in slow gentle motion, reach out to put your hand on Horse’s body and it moves closer to you in agreement.
 Notice how it feels, how it smells, what it sounds and looks like.
 Sit together for a moment in silence.

 Convey to Horse that you are here as a friend and an ally.
 Ask respectfully for its guidance and promise to be trustworthy.
 Tell Horse that you are open to learning new ways and are ready to explore the uncharted territories within.
 Open your soul and listen to what Horse has to share with you.